xsabatox/teaching101/assessment2.md

 ###Pre-requisites

 This is a biology undergraduate student oriented course.
 Students must know the elements of scientific method to design their research projects.
 They also need high school physics' knowledge on waves.
+Previous knowledge on animal behavior is desirable but not required.

 ##Learning Outcomes